StraberryOctoSquid/Movie_API/README.md

 Now that you are a full fledged member of myFlix, let's customize your account and add some favorite movies!

 - Send a post request to the endpoint /users/[Username]/movies/[MovieID]
 - This will push a new movie to your favorites!
-You can add multiple movies by separating the id's with "," commas.

 ### View your profile